0x444454/look_ma_no_vic/README.md

 # IS THIS SAFE ?

-Ahem...
-Relatively :-)
 My C64 Ultimate is still working after two days of experiments.
-Use this at your own risk.
+Use this __at your own risk__.
-Note that you will have to reinstall the C64U firmware after uploading a third-party bitstream.
+Note that [at the moment] __you will have to reinstall the C64U firmware__ after uploading a third-party bitstream like this.

-At the moment, there is no official way to upload third-parties FPGA bitstreams, so I use Vivado 2025.2.
+Also [at the moment] there is no official way to upload third-parties FPGA bitstreams, so I use Vivado 2025.2.

-__IMPORTANT NOTE:__ Power-cycling the C64U after uploading this bitstream will lead to a seemingly bricked machine.
+__IMPORTANT NOTE:__ Power-cycling the C64U after uploading this bitstream will lead to a __seemingly__ bricked machine.
 How to recover:
 - Upload the ![C64U firmware](https://github.com/GideonZ/1541ultimate/blob/master/recovery/u64ii/u64_mk2_artix.bit) via JTAG.
 This will give you a working C64U environment.
 - Run the C64U updater.
 - Your machine should be "as new again".

+If unsure, __DO NOT__ run this.

 # HOW TO UPLOAD VIA JTAG